 »Effective executive leadership comprises three equal components: producing desired results, ensuring long-term sustainability, and enhancing the well-being of the workforce.« Pete Hammett

 Homage.
 I do study my sources very carefully.
-Much of the inspirations come in the form of collectivised knowledge, whereby identification of the originator(s) is no longer feasible without undue efforts.
-Wherever the sources are known, however, and the originator(s) can be identified with reasonable effort, homage is paid to them and their contributions.
+Much of the inspiration comes in the form of collectivised knowledge, where identification of the originator(s) is no longer possible without undue effort.
+However, wherever the sources are known, and the originator(s) can be identified with reasonable effort, homage is paid to them and their contributions.

 Creative Commons.
-The content of this site is made available under a Creative Commons [CC] license with porting 4.0 (intl) and 3.0 (AT, DE, CH).
-Materials can be copied, distributed or translated under the conditions of Attribution [BY], NonCommercial [NC] and NoDerivatives [ND].
+The content of this site is made available under a Creative Commons [CC] licence with Porting 4.0 (intl) and 3.0 (AT, DE, CH).
+Materials may be copied, distributed, or translated under the terms of Attribution [BY], NonCommercial [NC] and NoDerivatives [ND].

-- [SA] ShareAlike.
-The majority of contributions allows for the adaptation of work for your own purposes.
-In the case of redistribution (copy, publish, display, communicate), however, you have to attribute this original work here and use the same CC license.
-See the license included in the individual contribution.
+ShareAlike [SA].
+Most contributions allow you to adapt the work for your own purposes.
+However, for redistribution (copy, publish, display, communicate), you must attribute my original work and use the same CC licence.
+See the licence attached to the individual contribution.

-- [ND] NoDerivatives.
-The integrity of some of the pictures, drawings or maps shall remain unchanged.
-See the license included in the individual contribution.
+NoDerivatives [ND].
+The integrity of some of the images, drawings or maps must be preserved.
+See the licence attached to the individual contribution.

-I have borrowed the expression »everything is a remix« (in the Credits tab) from Kirby Ferguson‘s clever and entertaining website Everthing is a Remix https://www.everythingisaremix.info/.
-And as to the topic of honest copy, see the helpful little book Steal link an Artist (DE: Alles nur geklaut) by Austin Kleon https://austinkleon.com
+I have borrowed the phrase “everything is a remix” (in the Credits tab) from Kirby Ferguson‘s clever and entertaining website Everthing is a Remix https://www.everythingisaremix.info/.
+And on the subject of honest copying, see the helpful little book Steal link an Artist (DE: Alles nur geklaut) by Austin Kleon https://austinkleon.com.

 »Sorgt doch, dass ihr, die Welt verlassend, nicht nur gut wart, sondern verlasst eine gute Welt.« »When you leave this word, make sure you have not only acted for good, but leave behind a good world.« Bertolt Brecht